Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 {{% /tab %}}
 {{% /tabs %}}

-The following tables describes the configuration options used in `rocksdb-blob-store` above, along with other parameters that may be specified:
+The following tables describes the configuration options used in `rocksdb-blob-store` above:

 | Property               | Description                                               | Default | Use |
 |:-----------------------|:----------------------------------------------------------|:--------|:--------|